Here are a few suggestions and tips for buying a property in London

 - Don’t always believe everything the Estate Agent says.
 Do some research for yourself as they may not know all the details for your property and its surroundings.
 For example, they may just guess the details of the parking requirements for your property, the best transport routes or the make-up of residents in your immediate surroundings.

-- Map indicating where the cheapest and most expensive places are to live (this is for renting but can be loosely applied to buying too)
+- View the London Rents Map which indicates where the cheapest and most expensive places are to live (this is for renting but can be loosely applied to buying too)

 - Time Out area guides